 Friends of Jacksonville's Historic Cemetery

-NEW PROGRAM - SPRING 2021 - WE NEED YOUR HELP
+ADOPT-A-BLOCK - WE NEED YOUR HELP

 The City's resources are limited and stretched to cover our nearly 30-acre cemetery and do not include care or repair of individual graves, which remain the responsibility of the property owner.
 So, the Friends of Jacksonville's Historic Cemetery is appealing for volunteers to help care for these forgotten grave sites.
 The Jacksonville Boosters Club is co-sponsoring this new Adopt-A-Block Program and already have a number of their members signed up.